komsantangchitBI/UdacityWriteApost/README.md

 **How this analysis could help with your project?**

-This analysis would help you to see the number of visitors in Seattle which uses Airbnb as a channel of homestay reservation system by month and location.
+This analysis would help you to see the number of visitors in Seattle which uses Airbnb as a channel of homestay reservation system by month.
+You could look where is in Seattle which has a crowd homestay.
 In addition, there is the sharing about the relationship between price and the accomodation types/services.
 This analysis would be helpful for people which want to see the trend of the market to apply to the business model

 **Acknowledgements, Copying, Licenses**